Every hospital has beds. But little do we know that there are different types of hospital beds for several purposes.

 The air loss beds help reduce the risk of pneumonia among patients.
 They also allow the patient to breathe fresh air without opening their mouth.

-Air loss beds usually stay near windows so that the patient gets plenty of natural light.
-You can buy air loss beds from any reputable online store; they’re pretty affordable.
+Air loss beds are usually near windows so that the patient gets plenty of natural light.
+They can be bought from any reputable online store and are fairly affordable.

 They’re one of the most advanced types of hospital beds out there.
 Adjustable beds are adjustable in height, width, and length.
 They’re perfect for people whose heights vary greatly.
 They’re also great for those who want to sleep comfortably at night.